Get new deals I come across here 🎁

 Unfortunately, their pace of innovation has slowed immensely.

-Though they regularly push new software and firmware updates, they lack substance.
-Recording on-demand biometrics (via their “Moment” feature) has been the biggest update I’ve seen since I got my ring in 2017.
+Though they regularly push new software and firmware updates, they lack utility.
+The major updates, like the ability to record your biometrics on-demand (via their “Moment” feature), are often buggy.
 As you’ll read below, even that doesn’t work well.

-While wearables like the Apple Watch and Samsung are rumored to be experimenting with continuous glucose monitoring sensors inside their devices.
+While wearables like the Apple Watch and Samsung are rumored to be experimenting with state-of-the-art features.
+Like continuous glucose monitoring from a wrist-mounted watch.

 Others like Biostrap and WHOOP have long since incorporated SPO2, arterial health measures, daytime measurements, and much more.